-In 1999, the United States Congress enacted the Gramm-Leach-Bliley Act, which, among other things, protects consumers from the unauthorized dissemination of certain personal information.
+In 1999, the United States Congress enacted the Gramm-Leach-Biliey Act, which, among other things, protects consumers from the unauthorized dissemination of certain personal information.
 Subsequently, a majority of states have implemented additional regulations to address privacy issues.
 These laws and regulations apply to all financial institutions, including insurance and finance companies, and require us to maintain appropriate procedures for managing and protecting certain personal information of our customers and to fully disclose our privacy practices to our customers.
 We may also be exposed to future privacy laws and regulations, which could impose additional costs and impact our results of operations or financial condition.
-A recent NAIC initiative that impacted the insurance industry in 2001 was the adoption in 2000 of the Privacy of Consumer Financial and Health Information Model Regulation, which assisted states in promulgating regulations to comply with the Gramm-Leach-Bliley Act.
-In 2002, to further facilitate the implementation of the Gramm-Leach-Bliley Act, the NAIC adopted the Standards for Safeguarding Customer Information Model Regulation.
-Many states, including California and Nevada, have now adopted similar provisions regarding the safeguarding of customer information.
-Our insurance subsidiaries have established procedures to comply with the Gramm-Leach-Bliley-related privacy requirements, and we require third parties with whom we do business to comply with all applicable federal and state privacy laws and regulations.
+A recent NAIC initiative that impacted the insurance industry in 2001 was the adoption in 2000 of the Privacy of Consumer Financial and Health Information Model Regulation, which assisted states in promulgating regulations to comply with the Gramm-Leach-Biliey Act, the NAIC adopted the Standards for Safeguarding Customer Information Model Regulation.
+Mary states, including California and Nevada, have now adopted similar provisions regarding the safeguarding of customer information.
+Our insurance subsidiaries have established procedures to comply with the Gramm-Leach-Bliley Act, the Ary requirements, and we require third parties with whom we do business to comply with all applicable federal and state privacy laws and regulations.